 “You were a newbie at Wilson, and that seems to have worked out just fine.”

 “I was a newbie and all of the other freshmen were newbies too.
+I had friends from Carver who went to Wilson.
 Being a newbie all by myself will be totally different.”

 “You’re not the only one who is having to make a big adjustment because of this move.
 Your mom is going to have to look for a new job.”